 - Multi Step 4 Index

-Skew Step Indices: A market with a mind of its own
+Skew Step Indices: A market with asymmetrical behaviour

-Skew-step indices take things a step further by making price movements uneven.
-Most of the time (80-90%), price moves in small steps (0.1 to 0.5), but occasionally (10-20%), you’ll see a bigger jump.
+Skew Step Indices take things a step further by making price movements uneven.
+Most of the time (80-90%), price moves in small steps (0.1 to 0.5), but occasionally (10-20%), you may see occasional sharp moves.
 This mimics real-world markets more closely, adding an extra strategic layer.

 - Step sizes: Ranging from 0.1 to 0.5.